Quick answer

 Mandatory conditions verification: Employers must now verify and document that the actual employment conditions — salary, role, hours, location — match those stated on the work permit.
 Discrepancies discovered during enforcement activity are treated as an authorisation violation even if the underlying permit is valid.

-Tighter notification requirements: Employers must notify the Voivodeship Office within 7 days of any material change to the conditions stated on the work permit — including salary increases, role changes, and location changes.
+Tighter notification requirements: Employers must notify the Voivodeship Office within the required window of any material change to the conditions stated on the work permit — including salary increases, role changes, and location changes.

 Processing Times and What to Factor In